 Sitting in the middle of the Disneyland Resort in Anaheim, Downtown Disney is a place outside the southern California theme parks where you can you can eat, shop, go to the movies, build your own teddy bear or race car - or just walk around and watch everyone else doing all that.

 It's a good place get away from all the rides and attractions for a while and add a dash of something different to your visit.

-Downtown Disney is outside the theme parks, open to the public, and there is no admission charge.
-If you want to eat, shop or go to the movies here, the first three hours of parking are free, and you can get two more hours free with validation from the movie theatre or any sit-down restaurant.
+Downtown Disney is open to the public, and there is no admission charge.
+If you want to eat, shop or go to the movies here, the first three hours of parking are free, and you can get more time free with validation from the movie theatre or some table service restaurants.

-If you'd like to see the Disneyland fireworks while you're here but aren't going into the park, just follow the signs from Downtown Disney that mark the walking route to the Mickey and Friends parking lot.
-Go to the lot's top floor and you'll get a great view of both the fireworks at the castle and the ones at the Fantasmic! show.
+If you're in Downtown Disney and would like to watch the fireworks but you aren't going into the park, take the tram or follow the signs from Downtown Disney to the Mickey and Friends parking lot.
+Go to the lot's top floor and you'll get a great view of the pyrotechnics.

-Downtown Disney ReviewWe rate Downtown Disney 4 out of 5 as a good place to escape the theme parks for a while, get a good meal or do a little shopping.
+I rate Downtown Disney 3.5 out of 5 as a good place to escape the theme parks for a while, get a good meal or do a little shopping.
 Its open, airy design makes it a fun place to hang out, and it's very lively at night.

 Where Is Downtown Disney Located?

 Downtown DisneyIf you're just going to Downtown Disney but not to the theme parks, follow the well-marked signs the self-parking lot on Disneyland Drive.
 You can also get to Downtown Disney from other parts of Anaheim on the Anaheim Resort Trolley